nikrays/zapret2/docs/manual.en.md

 nfqws2 can also operate standalone without startup scripts.
 However, you will need to handle the automatic startup, parameter passing, and firewall configuration yourself.

-On Windows, no dedicated startup system is required—everything is typically handled by batch files to run winws2 in interactive mode or to manage the service.
+On Windows, no dedicated startup system is required-everything is typically handled by batch files to run winws2 in interactive mode or to manage the service.

 On BSD, only the ipset list retrieval system is functional.
 On FreeBSD, it can load ipsets (tables) into ipfw.
 On OpenBSD, pf loads the IP list files directly.